Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/03_switch.rst

 Summary
 #######

-Switch comes from C and features a quite unique behaviour - instead of having positine/negative branches it features execution start and stop, based on a set of possible jumps from a single source of comparisons.
+Switch comes from C and features a quite unique behaviour - instead of having positive/negative branches it features execution start and stop, based on a set of possible jumps from a single source of comparisons.

 - all cases must use a constant expression
 - there can be a default case
-- you can only test for equality (tests are implicit)
+- you can only test for equality

 Because of these, switch in C++ is used mostly as an alternative, shorter version of if-else blocks, most often for *enumeration types*.
 The possibility of accidental fallthrough can be a good source of bugs but most compilers warn if any case has no break.
 If a fallthrough is intentional, it should be stated explicitly.